 It is not known if face shields provide any benefit as source control to protect others from the spray of respiratory particles.
 At this time, clinical guidance suggests that a face shield should be used in addition to a facemask in certain clinical settings, not as a replacement for a mask.
 A face shield alone does not provide proper protection from the spread of COVID-19 via droplets in the air.
-At this time, it is not recommended that a face shield be used instead of a facemask at Special Olympics activities.
+At this time, it is not permitted for a face shield to be used instead of a facemask at Special Olympics activities.

 At this time, if an individual is unable to wear a mask for any reason, they will not be able to participate in Special Olympics New Jersey in-person activities.
 Virtual at home actives will be permitted.

 Athletes must get an updated medical form prior to their first practice.
 If athletes are having trouble obtaining a valid medical or getting a doctor’s appointment, please reach to Amelia Hamilton (ARH@SONJ.ORG)